Nationwide Initiative to Accelerate Energy Upgrades for Affordable Housing

 Residential Retrofits for Energy Equity (R2E2) provides deep technical assistance to state, local, and tribal governments as well as community-based organizations to jumpstart energy upgrades for single family and multifamily affordable housing, especially in frontline communities.
 These retrofits will lower utility bills, reduce greenhouse gas emissions, improve residents’ health, create good-paying local jobs, and help mitigate racial inequity.

-In January, R2E2 kicked off with a summit bringing together state, local, and community stakeholders to learn about scaling up affordable housing energy retrofits and leveraging the unprecedented influx of federal funding available for this work.
-Following on the summit, R2E2 launched training and capacity building assistance for applicants to the U.S. Department of Energy’s Buildings Upgrade Prize (Buildings UP), which is awarding cash prizes and technical assistance to teams that develop innovative concepts for energy efficiency and efficient electrification initiatives for buildings in their communities.
+R2E2 is providing training and capacity building assistance for applicants to the U.S. Department of Energy’s Buildings Upgrade Prize (Buildings UP), which is awarding cash prizes and technical assistance to teams that develop innovative concepts for energy efficiency and efficient electrification initiatives for buildings in their communities.

 R2E2 is a partnership of the American Council for Energy-Efficient Economy (ACEEE), Elevate, Emerald Cities Collaborative, and HR&A Advisors, with People’s Climate Innovation Center advising on centering equity in the project and its outcomes and on facilitating community-driven planning processes.